rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

 APPS, APPLSYS and APPS_NE, are changed together when you change the APPLSYS password.

-The following sections provide the steps to change the schema passwords.
+Use the following steps to change the schema passwords:

-#### 1. Stop the application tier services
+#### 1: Stop the application tier services

 Stop the application tier services on multiple nodes by running the following command from the primary application node: